 Daylight saving time begins tomorrow (April 2nd) at 2 AM.
 Be sure to set your clocks one hour ahead.

-If you are in a state that has Daylight Savings Time, on Saturday, April 5th when you go to bed, set your clocks ahead one hour; spring ahead, fall back.
+If you are in a state that has Daylight Saving Time, on Saturday, April 5th when you go to bed, set your clocks ahead one hour; spring ahead, fall back.
+Also it's a great time to replace the batteries in your smoke detectors.